05/05/20 | Guidelines for Resuming Research Operations at UT Health San Antonio

 The institution will remain fully compliant with future guidelines from County and State health officials.
 Guidance changes will be promptly communicated.

 All personnel who test or have tested positive for COVID-19 at an outside facility are required to have a physical examination by a Wellness 360 healthcare provider or their primary healthcare provider before returning to work.
 Written documentation of the visit is required.
-These individuals must make an appointment with Wellness 360 to discuss by calling the UT Health Hotline 210-450-8000.
+These individuals must make an appointment with Wellness 360 to discuss by calling 210-567-2788.
 If you have experienced symptoms consistent with COVID-19, please inform Wellness 360.

 The following guiding principles address specific issues that may impact our efforts to ramp up research.